 “Managing Uncertainty: Strategies for Surviving and Thriving in Turbulent Times” by Michel Syrett and Marion Devine is a great introduction to navigating around risky environments in project management.

 Project management is a job that demands a varied and vast skill set.
 Start by honing your practices in each skill set, and keep adding and incorporating them into your work.
-I hope you continue working on becoming the best project manager you can be.
+I hope you continue working on becoming the best project manager you can be by honing these project management skills.